vorj/clpy/README.md

 ## Installation

+### Setup OpenCL

-First, install and setup OpenCL environment.
+Install and setup OpenCL environment.

 `cl.h` and OpenCL libs (`libOpenCL.so`) must be able to be included and linked without any special path settings.

 For example with AMD APP SDK, you should set following environment variables: